bluefeet/o-js/README.md

 o.js
 ====

-Javascript utility belt for rich objects and prototypes.
+JavaScript utility belt for rich objects and prototypes.
 Ooooh!

 Please visit the website for more information: http://o-js.com